xDaryamo/puccini/clout/README.md

 Note that there is no need for a `sourceID` because the edge is already located in the `edgesOut` field of its source vertex.
 Clout parsers may very well add such a field for convenience.

-Better yet, Clout parsers may do the ID lookup internally, provide direct access to the source and target vertexes, and hide the `targetID` field.
+Also, Clout parsers may do the ID lookup internally, provide direct access to the source and target vertexes, and hide the `targetID` field.